flatsurf/ipymuvue/README.md

     jupyter labextension develop --overwrite ipymuvue

-Now, start a `jupyter` notebook or `jupyter lab` and verify that the notebooks `examples/` work correctly.
+Now, start a `jupyter` notebook or `jupyter lab` and verify that the notebooks in `examples/` work correctly.